santiagoSSAA/nyt_api_integration/README.md

 docker-compose up --build
 ```

 This will build and launch both the backend (FastAPI) and the frontend (React).
+Ensure you have Docker installed and running on your machine before executing this command.

 ### 4. 🌐 Access the application: